xStarbound/xStarbound/doc/lua/lua.md

 - `world.getGlobal`, `world.getGlobals`, `world.setGlobal` and `world.setGlobals` allow JSON values to be shared across contexts that have access to `world`.
 Only available on xStarbound.
   - Client-side, there is only a single world globals table that only gets cleared upon disconnection, exiting the client or returning to the main menu.
   - Server-side, each world has its own globals table that gets cleared when the world is unloaded.
-- The `shared` table is available in all Lua contexts for sharing Lua values across contexts in the same Lua state. _On non-xStarbound clients and servers, this is potentially unsafe — calling «overleased» shared callback functions, or code containing calls to them, will cause segfaults!
-On xStarbound, this table is not very useful._
+- The `shared` table is available in all Lua contexts for sharing Lua values across contexts in the same Lua state. _On xStarbound v4.5+ with `"legacySmuggling"` enabled, Lua bindings shared in this table are internally checked for «overleasing»; a Lua dereference error is thrown if an overleased Lua binding is called.
+If `"legacySmuggling"` is disabled, this table is not very useful.
+On non-xStarbound clients and servers, this is potentially unsafe — calling «overleased» shared Lua bindings, or code containing calls to them, will cause segfaults!_
-- JSON-serialisable values — or on non-xStarbound servers and clients, Lua values — can be shared across contexts, and function/callback calls can be made across contexts, with `world.callScriptedEntity`, `world.callScriptContext`, `activeItem.callOtherHandScript` and the `callScriptArgs` argument to `world.entityQuery`.
-JSON sanitisation is enforced on all values shared this way on xStarbound. _On non-xStarbound clients and servers, this is potentially unsafe, like `shared`!_
+- JSON-serialisable values — or on xStarbound with `"legacySmuggling"` enabled or on non-xStarbound servers and clients, Lua values — can be shared across contexts, and function/callback calls can be made across contexts, with `world.callScriptedEntity`, `world.callScriptContext`, `activeItem.callOtherHandScript` and the `callScriptArgs` argument to `world.entityQuery`.
+JSON sanitisation is enforced on all values shared this way on xStarbound. _On non-xStarbound clients and servers, sharing Lua values this way is potentially unsafe, like `shared`!_
 - On xStarbound server-side, JSON-serialisable values can be shared across world threads and saved persistently in `server.dat` via `universe.getServerData`, `universe.setServerData`, `universe.getServerDataPath` and `universe.setServerDataPath`.

-Two other ways of sharing data and making calls across Lua contexts exist on non-xStarbound clients and servers:
+Two other ways of sharing data and making calls across Lua contexts exist on xStarbound when `"legacySmuggling"` is enabled in its config and on non-xStarbound clients and servers:

 - Values stored in Lua/Pluto base library tables (`math`, `os`, `table`, `json`, etc.) are shared across contexts, just as for `shared`.
-(The metatables of these tables are inaccessible though.) _This has very limited utility on xStarbound due to enforced sandbox isolation.
+(The metatables of these tables are inaccessible though.) _xStarbound v4.5+ internally checks smuggled references to prevent crashes, throwing a catchable Lua dereference error instead.
 On non-xStarbound clients and servers, this is unsafe, like `shared`!_
-- The "type metatables" shared across all values of each Lua type, other than tables and "full" userdata objects (not light userdata), are shared across contexts. _This has very limited utility on xStarbound due to enforced sandbox isolation.
+- The "type metatables" shared across all values of each Lua type, other than tables and "full" userdata objects (not light userdata), are shared across contexts. _xStarbound v4.5+ internally checks smuggled references to prevent crashes, throwing a catchable Lua dereference error instead.
 On non-xStarbound clients and servers, this is unsafe, like `shared`!_

 Lua values cannot be shared across Lua states.
-On xStarbound, _all_ Lua contexts are run in fully isolated Lua/Pluto states, with the following safe exceptions:
+On xStarbound with `"legacySmuggling"` _disabled_, _all_ Lua contexts are run in fully isolated Lua/Pluto states, with the following safe exceptions:

 - Universe client script contexts, which still share their state with each other.
 - World server script contexts, which still share their state with each other on a per-world basis.

-These are safe because the Lua states share the same callback set across all scripts and never run after `world` and interface-related callbacks are revoked.
+- Client-side statistics scripts share their state with each other, but not with any other client-side scripts.
+- Item creation and ageing scripts share their state with each other, but augment scripts are isolated from each other.
+- All server command processor scripts share the same state with each other.

-However, on stock Starbound, OpenStarbound, _et al._, Lua states are only weakly separated as follows:
+However, on xStarbound v4.5+ with `"legacySmuggling"` enabled, stock Starbound, OpenStarbound, _et al._, Lua states are only weakly separated as follows (non-xStarbound entries apply only to non-xStarbound clients and servers):

-- Most client-side scripts for players, monsters, etc., share the same state with each other.
+- Most client-side scripts for players, monsters, panes, etc., share the same state with each other.
 The exceptions are noted below.
 - Client-side universe scripts share their state with each other, but _not_ with other client-side scripts.
 - All server-side scripts running on a given world share the same state for that world, but not with any other worlds.
 This is due to worlds being multithreaded on the server.
 For communication between worlds, use `message.setHandler` and `universe.sendWorldMessage` in a world server script (see `message.md` and `universeserver.md`).
 - All server command processor scripts share the same state with each other, but not with any worlds.
 Again, it's due to multithreading.
 For communication with worlds, use `message.setHandler` and `universe.sendWorldMessage` (see `message.md` and `universeserver.md`).
-- Augment, item creation and versioning scripts running on the same client or server share their state with each other, but not with any other scripts.
+- **[Non-xStarbound]** Augment, item creation and versioning scripts running on the same client or server share their state with each other, but not with any other scripts.
-- Asset preprocessor and patch scripts share their state with all other such scripts on the same asset load or reload, whether on the server or client; state is _not_ shared across asset reloads.
+- **[Non-xStarbound]** Asset preprocessor and patch scripts share their state with all other such scripts on the same asset load or reload, whether on the server or client; state is _not_ shared across asset reloads.
 - Client-side statistics scripts share their state with each other, but not with any other client-side scripts.
 - The **Mod Binds** and **Voice Options** dialogues have their own states which they _don't_ share with each other.

+> **NOTE:** The two non-xStarbound entries don't apply to xStarbound with `"legacySmuggling"` enabled because «smuggling» is just not very useful in those cases.

-> **Note:** World globals are shared across _all_ loaded primary and secondary players (and across player swaps!) on xStarbound, so be careful when using world globals to store global player state.
+> **PLAYER STATE SHARING:** World globals are shared across _all_ loaded primary and secondary players (and across player swaps!) on xStarbound, so be careful when using world globals to store global player state, or else you might have the shared state apply to all loaded players!
+The same goes for usage of `shared` and other shared tables/metatables when `"legacySmuggling"` is enabled.
 Consider adding UUID checks (via `player.uniqueId`) if you need to "isolate" such global states — UUIDs are guaranteed to be unique to each loaded player as long as you use `player.uniqueId` or `entity.uniqueId` (but _not_ `world.entityUniqueId`, which can return a non-unique vanity UUID!).

 ## Common Lua functions called by the engine